[Investigation] Polish MEP also went on freelance Azerbaijan trip

 "Expenses such as flights, hotels are covered by the visiting guests themselves," it said.

-There is no suggestion any of the four MEPs broke any laws in their dealings with the petro-dictatorship.
+There is no suggestion any of the four MEPs broke laws in their dealings with the petro-dictatorship.

 But Azerbaijan has a track record of sowing EU disinformation as well as for so-called 'caviar diplomacy' — lavish hospitality for foreign VIPs, making it a controversial friend.